hisameera155-stack/Smart-Lender/README.md

 Smart Lender is an AI-powered loan recommendation and approval system that helps financial institutions assess loan applications quickly and accurately.
 The system uses machine learning algorithms to analyze applicant details such as income, employment status, credit history, loan amount, and other financial information to predict loan eligibility.

 The project aims to reduce manual effort, improve decision-making, minimize loan default risk, and provide faster loan approvals.
 It offers a user-friendly interface where applicants can submit their details, while administrators can review applications and prediction results.
+The Smart Lender system improves efficiency, reduces processing time, enhances prediction accuracy, and provides a reliable decision-support tool for banks and financial institutions.